Signed in as:

 Julie Spencer is our Board Treasurer and CEO/Owner at Checks & Balances Daily Money Management, LLC in Fort Collins, CO.

 Steve Skaar has called northern Colorado home since 1968.
 He finished high school in Greeley and college in Fort Collins at CSU, then began a career in Denver as a commercial banker.
 After starting his family in 1991, he relocated to Fort Collins.
 He feels blessed with many family members living nearby!
 Steve's interests include biking, fly-fishing, scuba, gardening, hiking etc. He also enjoys travel and has been to southeast Asia, South & Central America, and Africa.
-His favorite trips involved being part of a project team.
+His favorite trips involved being part of this VCP project team.
 "There is nothing quite like the cultural immersion experience of living and working daily with locals, and learning about and from them!"
 Steve looks forward to leading a team back to Tanzania in the future for VCP.

 Georgia Evans is the founder of the Village Care Project.
 She started going "Into Africa" taking Community Size Water Filters to a Masai village while on a wildlife photo safari.